Swarkestone: Swarkestone Bridge

 The ancient bridge at Swarkestone crosses the River Trent about 6 miles south of Derby and was for about 300 years the Midlands' main crossing of the Trent.
 The only crossing between Burton Upon Trent and Nottingham, it is currently Grade I Listed and a Scheduled Ancient Monument.
 Swarkestone bridge was built in the 13th century to cross the river and its surrounding marshes, between the villages of Swarkstone and Stanton by Bridge.
 It was financed by the two Bellamont sisters.
 Both had become engaged and were to throw a joint celebration; their fiancés, however, had to meet the local barons on the far side of the river.
 Following a storm the Trent became swollen; eager to return to their brides-to-be and their party, the men tried to ford the river on horseback: both were swept away and drowned.
 The Bellamont sisters commissioned the bridge so that no one else would suffer the tragedy they had.
 Neither sister married and both died in poverty having exhausted their fortune on building the bridge.
 They were buried in a single grave in Prestwold, Leicestershire.

 Sport

-Swarkestone Cricket Club was founded in 1930 and plays at Barrow Turn in the village.
-The Club is a registered charity: 1132660.
-The Club are reigning Derbyshire Premier League Champions, and have won the title on three occasions, in 2013, 2016 and 2022.
+Swarkestone Cricket Club is an English amateur cricket club with a history of cricket in the village dating back to the 1930s.
+The club ground is on Barrow Turn in the village.
+Swarkestone field three senior teams in the Derbyshire County Cricket League, three women's teams in the Derbyshire Cricket Foundation Competitions and an established junior training section that play competitive cricket in the South Derbyshire Development Group.
+The club is a registered charity.
+They are the reigning Derbyshire Premier League Champions, having won the title on four occasions: 2013, 2016, 2022 and 2023.